 This type of engine uses the thermal energy caused by the combustion of a fuel (usually gasoil or gasoline) to convert it into mechanical energy.
-Thermal Machines
+Heat Machines

 Since the first developments of the alternative engine with the steam engine, its use has been growing exponentially.
 The appearance of internal combustion thermal engines has helped to accelerate its popularity.

 However, the characteristics of the alternative engine entails a series of advantages and disadvantages that we intend to study.

 From the first alternative engines such as the steam engine or the stirling engine to the current thermal engines the characteristics of this engine have varied a lot.
 Although the operating principle for the generation of mechanical energy is…